Lecturer, American Sign Language and Deaf Studies (Interpreting)

 100% - Regular Lecturer Duties:

-Teach and/or develop a specified number of undergraduate/graduate courses per semester for the American Sign Language and Deaf Studies program.
+- Teach and/or develop a specified number of undergraduate/graduate courses per semester for the American Sign Language and Deaf Studies program focus on ASL/English Interpretation.

 Contact Information to Applicants